nlm-pro/angular-buddies/README.md

 ## Your buddies

-:cat: [Petter (short for @angular-buddies/prettier)](./packages/prettier/README.md) knows how to make your code pretty using Prettier.
+:cat: Petter (short for [@angular-buddies/prettier](./packages/prettier/README.md)) knows how to make your code pretty using Prettier.

 ## Principles

-Good buddies have principles.
-This Angular Buddies too, and in order to do so, they all are:
+Good buddies have principles, and these Angular Buddies are no exception.
+To do so, they all are:

 ### Considerate